remult/remult/misc/public-api.md

     | string,
   c?: any,
 ) => void
-//[ ] ClassFieldDecoratorContextStub from TBD is not exported export interface FieldMetadata<valueType = any, entityType = any> {
+export interface FieldMetadata<valueType = any, entityType = any> {
   /** The field's member name in an object.
    * @example